nmafb/udacity-de-nano/Projects/01 - Data Modelling with Postgres/README.md

-# Udacity Data Engineering Nano Degree

-## Project : Data Modelation - Sparkify
+# Project : Data Modelation with PostGres - Sparkify
 The purpose of this database is to get information about Saprkify songs and their users activity on their streaming app.
 The main reason is to find out what songs are being listened by the users.